Caso Avícola Villalobos

 /Apr 23 2023

-The Anticorruption Prosecutor dismissed the complaint through Resolution No. 546-23, dated April 24, 2023, concluding that the alleged conduct against Judge Le Ferrec did not constitute a criminal offense and that the procedural omission was corrected in accordance with the law.
+The Anticorruption Prosecutor dismissed the complaint through the <doc id="pty-202200067006-2023-04-23-a" />, dated April 24, 2023, concluding that the alleged conduct against Judge Le Ferrec did not constitute a criminal offense and that the procedural omission was corrected in accordance with the law.

 Overview

-Villamorey, S.A. filed a criminal complaint against Judge Solange Le Ferrec Malek de Booker of the Fourth Civil Circuit Court of Panama, alleging abuse of authority in connection with the judicial-accounting proceeding brought by Lisa, S.A.
-The complaint claimed the judge issued Embargo Order No. 1234/14606-21 for $44,910,912.00 in favor of Lisa, S.A. without ruling on a prior objection filed by Villamorey.
+Villamorey, S.A. filed a criminal complaint against Judge Solange Le Ferrec Malek de Booker of the Fourth Civil Circuit Court of Panama, alleging abuse of authority in connection with the judicial-accounting proceeding Lisa, S.A. had brought against Villamorey (<law id="pty-14606-21" />).
+The complaint claimed the judge issued Embargo Order No. 1234/14606-21 for $44,910,912.00 in favor of Lisa, S.A. without first ruling on a prior objection filed by Villamorey.
 The Anticorruption Prosecutor investigated and determined that the omission was a procedural error later corrected through reconsideration, with no elements of the crime of abuse of authority.
-Resolution No. 546-23, dated April 24, 2023, ordered the dismissal and archival of the case, concluding the alleged conduct did not constitute a criminal offense.
+Through <doc id="pty-202200067006-2023-04-23-a" />, dated April 24, 2023, the Prosecutor ordered the dismissal and archival of the case, concluding the alleged conduct did not constitute a criminal offense.

 I. Criminal Complaint and Prosecutorial Dismissal

-The Anticorruption Prosecutor conducted an investigation that included consultations with the Judiciary's Human Resources Technical Secretariat, obtaining authenticated copies of the civil case file from the judicial-accounting proceeding between Lisa, S.A. and Villamorey, verification with the First Superior Tribunal that no disciplinary proceeding existed against the judge, and interviews with a court clerk and the judge herself.
-The investigation established that Villamorey's objection had been embedded within the answer brief (rather than filed as a separate document), causing the court's case officer to overlook it when processing the file.
+The Anticorruption Prosecutor conducted an investigation that included consultations with the Judiciary's Human Resources Technical Secretariat, authenticated copies of the civil case file from the judicial-accounting proceeding between Lisa, S.A. and Villamorey (<law id="pty-14606-21" />), verification with the First Superior Tribunal that no disciplinary proceeding existed against the judge, and interviews with court clerk Kathia Camero and the judge herself.
+The investigation established that Villamorey's objection had been embedded within the answer brief, rather than filed as a separate document, causing the court's case officer to overlook it when processing the file.

 The dismissal of this complaint is relevant to Lisa, S.A.'s position for two reasons.
-It confirms that Judge Le Ferrec's actions in the judicial-accounting proceeding were consistent with the law, and Villamorey's baseless filing of the complaint is a central element of Criminal Case No. 202200053278, where Villamorey is under investigation for unlawful intimidation of the judge to influence the outcome of the civil proceeding.
+It confirms that Judge Le Ferrec's actions in the judicial-accounting proceeding were consistent with the law, and Villamorey's baseless filing of the complaint is a central element of <law id="pty-202200053278" />, where Villamorey is under investigation for unlawful intimidation of the judge to influence the outcome of the civil proceeding.

 Outlook

 The case is definitively closed and archived.
-Villamorey's baseless filing of this complaint is under investigation in Criminal Case No. 202200053278 for unlawful intimidation of the judge.
+Villamorey's baseless filing of this complaint is itself under investigation in <law id="pty-202200053278" /> for unlawful intimidation of the judge.